Two police officers shot amid Louisville protests over Breonna Taylor ruling | Law-Order

 Benjamin Crump, a prominent civil rights lawyer representing the Taylor family, denounced the outcome of the grand jury probe, saying it was "outrageous" that none of the three officers involved in the raid was criminally charged with causing Taylor's death.
 Governor Andy Beshear called on Cameron to release all evidence from the investigation to benefit the public's understanding of the case.
 "Those feeling frustration, hurt - they deserve to know more," he said.

-Addressing a late-afternoon news conference, Mayor Greg Fischer said the U.S. Justice Department was still investigating whether federal laws were broken in connection with Taylor's death, including possible civil rights violations, while a broader police inquiry remained underway.
-"It's clear that there are policies and procedures that needed to be changed because Breonna Taylor should still be alive," he said.
+Addressing a separate news conference, Mayor Greg Fischer said the U.S. Justice Department was still investigating whether federal laws were broken in connection with Taylor's death, including possible civil rights violations, while a broader police inquiry remained under way.
+"It's clear that there are policies and procedures that needed to be changed, because Breonna Taylor should still be alive," he said.
 "Let's turn to each other, not on each other, at this moment of opportunity."

 President Donald Trump said on Twitter that he was praying for the two officers shot on Wednesday and had spoken to Kentucky's governor to offer federal help.
 His Democratic rival in the presidential race, Joe Biden, said the grand jury failed to deliver justice for Taylor but held out hope the federal probe of her death would do just that.